Willow River, British Columbia: Retail Commerce

 John & Adeline (Adelaine?)
 B. (c.1879–1949) Crawford built their hotel on the north corner of Railway and Willow, in Block 44 (now a children's playground).
 In March 1914, there were plans for two modern hotels, one of which was to be three storeys.
 The GTP planned a 130-foot-by-130-foot hotel on the west corner at where the surveyed straight River Ave. would have intersected Willow St., in Block 47.
 By April, a hotel (assumedly the Crawford) and a rooming house were under construction.
 Prior to these ventures, on the northwest side of Willow, in Block 45 (Gwen-Reta), an establishment called the Willow Hotel sought a liquor licence.

 The Crawford hotel underwent extensive alterations in 1921, which added an adjoining building, with the former section rented as living quarters.
 From 1923, Adeline, not John was the proprietor.
 Under the name of the Willow River Hotel, Patrick Foisy applied for a liquor licence, and then as the Crawford Hotel, John H. Crawford reapplied, but his name is not mentioned after 1934.
 A grocery store and barbershop operated on the premises, but a fire in 1946 razed the buildings, sparing only a warehouse to its northwest.
 A BC Forest Service pumper crew from Giscome could only prevent the blaze from spreading to surrounding properties.
 In 1948, work commenced on a complete rebuild of the hotel.
 The following year, Adeline Crawford died intestate in her small store under circumstances that initially appeared suspicious.
 The construction project never proceeded and the framing collapsed.
 The Official Administrator disposed of her extensive rural and township real estate holdings.

 A two-storey residence on the corner of Railway and Coonsey had its own history.
 It served successively as the A.E.
 Brown post-office and store, private dwelling (Raines' residence for a period), community hall (opened 1925), and private dwelling for Mrs. Crawford after the fire.
 The building was moved to the main street in the mid-1930s.
 When torn down in 1955 by new owner John Newsome, it was one of the few remaining buildings from 1915.

 In various eras, Mr. Calhoon, Ralph McVoy (inside the Crawford store), and Mike Chorney operated barbershops.
 The latter also had a bathhouse for his lumber industry clientele.

-Ira (1896–1979) & Oressa (1897–1982) McComber were residents 1943–77.
-Their children were Elton (1919–2001), Robert (?–2003), and Vernon (1924–2009).
-Foster child Lloyd Inglis, who left for Vancouver, married Rose, but later settled on Vancouver Island.
-During the late 1940s, Elton and Robert extinguished a neighbour's chimney fire, Elton enlarged the family café, and Oressa managed the business established on the east corner of Gwen and Coonsey.
-Oressa was a host and member of the Home League (WRHL).